pvarki/python-rasenmaeher-api/README.rst

     docker build --ssh default --target tox -t rasenmaeher_api:tox . docker run --rm -it -v `pwd`":/app" `echo $DOCKER_SSHAGENT` rasenmaeher_api:tox

+NOTE: This will not work from the git submodule directory in the integration repo, docker tests must be run from the original repo.

 Production docker
 ^^^^^^^^^^^^^^^^^